Tom Noonan

-Tom Noonan (born April 12, 1951) is an American actor, director, and screenwriter, best known for his roles as Francis Dollarhyde in Manhunter (1986), Frankenstein's Monster in The Monster Squad (1987), Cain in RoboCop 2 (1990), The Ripper in Last Action Hero (1993), Kelso the hacker in Heat (1995), Sammy Barnathan in Synecdoche, New York (2008), Mr. Ulman in The House of the Devil (2009), Reverend Nathaniel in Hell on Wheels (2011–2014), the Pallid Man in 12 Monkeys (2015–2018) and as the voice of everyone else in Anomalisa (2015).
+Thomas Patrick Noonan (April 12, 1951 – February 14, 2026) was an American actor, director and screenwriter, best known for his roles as Francis Dollarhyde in Manhunter (1986), Frankenstein's Monster in The Monster Squad (1987), Cain in RoboCop 2 (1990), The Ripper in Last Action Hero (1993), Kelso in Heat (1995), Sammy Barnathan in Synecdoche, New York (2008), Mr. Ulman in The House of the Devil (2009), Reverend Nathaniel in Hell on Wheels (2011–2014), the Pallid Man in 12 Monkeys (2015–2018), and as the voice of everyone but Michael and Lisa in Anomalisa (2015).

-Noonan is also a writer and director of theatre and film.
-His debut feature film What Happened Was (1994) won the Dramatic Grand Jury Prize and Screenwriting Award at the Sundance Film Festival.
+Noonan was also a writer and director of theatre and film.
+His debut feature film as a filmmaker, What Happened Was...
+(1994), won the Dramatic Grand Jury Prize and Screenwriting Award at the Sundance Film Festival.

 Early life

-Noonan was born in Greenwich, Connecticut, the son of Rita (McGannon), a mathematics teacher, and John Noonan Sr., a jazz musician and doctor of dental surgery.
-He had an older brother, John Ford Noonan, a playwright, and two sisters, Barbara and Nancy.
+Thomas Patrick Noonan was born on April 12, 1951, in Greenwich, Connecticut, the son of Rita (McGannon), a mathematics teacher, and John Noonan Sr., a jazz musician and doctor of dental surgery.
+He had an older brother, John Ford Noonan, an actor, playwright, and screenwriter, and two sisters, Barbara and Nancy.
 Noonan was a very talented basketball player, and said "playing basketball is how I learned to perform in a lot of ways.
 It's how I got interested in performing...
 I never acted as a kid.
 I never did school plays.
 I never acted until I was 27...you learn a lot when you're in front of people and you've got a crowd going and you're doing something that you love to do.
 A lot of the skills that you would need for acting come through that...
 It's like a life and death struggle in front of people that you hope to impress."